 A list of our entry requirements, according to country, is available on our Application Information pages.

 If you apply to this course, your Mathematics (or related) grades will be required to be at a high level and achieving a specific grade in Mathematics may be a condition of your offer.

 If you have any questions about your qualifications and whether they are suitable for this course, please contact the team.

-Students on this course would typically be looking to progress to a range of undergraduate degrees such as Economics, Economics and Industrial Organisation, and Mathematics and Economics.
+Students on this course would typically be looking to progress to a range of undergraduate degrees such as Economics, Economics and Industrial Organisation, and MORSE (Mathematics, Operational Research, Statistics and Economics).